art049/odmantic/docs/modeling.md

 [Unique fields](fields.md#unique-fields).
 However, this way doesn't allow a great flexibility on index definition.

-That's why you can also use the `Config.indexes` generator to specify advanced indexes (compound indexes, custom names).
-This static function defined in the `Config` class should yield [odmantic.Index][odmantic.index.Index].
+That's why you can also use the `model_config.indexes` generator to specify advanced indexes (compound indexes, custom names).
+This static function defined in the `model_config` class attribute should yield [odmantic.Index][odmantic.index.Index].

 For example: